BobaBoard/boba-backend/README.md

 ## Contributing

+> [!Important]
+> Our issue tracker is not up-to-date and we are specifically looking for people to help us wrangle issues into order.
+If you're very eager to start working, please contact us through our [tech form](https://docs.google.com/forms/d/e/1FAIpQLSdCX2_fZgIYX0PXeCAA-pfQrcLw_lSp2clGHTt3uBTWgnwVSw/viewform)  (for coding) or our [non-tech form](https://forms.gle/Z44UreTxnbvFnoqc9) (for issue wrangling).

 BobaBoard welcomes one-time contributions.
 Our volunteer [Code of Conduct](https://docs.bobaboard.com/docs/volunteering/experience/code-of-conduct) applies in all of our social spaces, including Github Discussions or when commenting on issues or pull requests.